allygray00/allydavis00/README.md

 ## Hello!
 I'm Ally 👋

+- ✨ I'm currently a senior at Florida State University majoring in Information Technology with a minor in Computer Science!
 - 🔭 I’m currently working on building websites for a Dance Studio and a Landscaping company using WordPress!
 - 🌱 I’m currently learning WordPress Development and anything I can!
 - 😄 I'm interested in learning as much as I can about web development and design, developing programs with object oriented programing, and graphic design!